pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Database table
 --------------

-Let's start by setting up a simple database.
-We can use SQLAlchemy to define a database table that stores integer-sequenced items.
+Let's start by setting up a simple database table that can store sequences of items.
+We can use SQLAlchemy to define a database table that stores items in sequences, with a single identity for each sequence, and with each item positioned in its sequenced by an integer index number.

 .. code:: python